The Gleaner Laws

 Many conservatives and libertarians concede the need for charity, but balk at the idea of welfare rights, especially those which extend to those of sound mind and body.
 They do so for good reason: welfare rights are easily abused, and if all are on welfare, who will do the work?

 Answer: the land belongs to God.
 We are just tenants – including land owners.
 Or, for the benefit of secular philosophers, land ownership is a compromise of natural rights.
 Ownership means some get full exploitation rights on chunks of land while all lose the ability to be hunter-gatherers.
-John Locke’s theories of land ownership do not fully address the problem of initial ownership of the land.
+John Locke’s theories of land ownership (at least, as usually cited) do not fully address the problem of initial ownership of the land.
 Yes, the farmer who clears a field adds value to the land, but the land had value to start with.
 We know this using revealed preference; people have fought wars over “unimproved” land.

 Unimproved land often yields food on its own.
 Edible fruit and seeds, along with fish and game, are scattered about in nature.
 Gleaner rights emulate this natural state!
 Were the earth less crowded we could all be gleaners and no one would have to plant.
 On a more crowded world, some must work the land.
 Under the gleaner laws, those who do work the land are entitled to the amenities of civilization and the security of a barn full of food.
 But those ill suited to civilization were allowed a shadow of the natural life, wandering and gathering.